swapnilogale/rounded/time-tracking/can-i-manually-add-time-spent-on-a-project.md

 # Can I manually add time spent on a project?

-Yes, you can manually add or log time against a project.
-For example, you were at a client site and you need to log this time against the project to be billed to the client.
+Yes, you can manually add or track time against a project.
+For example, you were at a client site and you need to track this time against the project to be billed to the client.

 **Before you begin**: We recommend setting up a project (for a client) to track time against, before you start using the **Time Tracking** feature.
 See [Where do I create a new project](/projects/where-do-i-create-a-new-project.md) for more details.